GEOLYTIX/xyz/eleventy/develop/api/workspace.md

 # Workspace API

-The [Workspace API module](https://github.com/GEOLYTIX/xyz/blob/master/mod/workspace/_workspace.js) provides methods to retrieve the cached workspace from the XYZ Host.
+The [Workspace API module](https://github.com/GEOLYTIX/xyz/blob/master/mod/workspace/_workspace.js) provides methods to retrieve the cached workspace or components of it from the XYZ Host.

 ### /api/workspace/get